E. Haldeman-Julius: Career

+Haldeman-Julius on May 16, 1926.
+From left to right: Gilbert Frankau, Sinclair Lewis, Leon Milton Birkhead, Clarence Darrow, Haldeman-Julius, Birkhead's wife, and Darrow's wife.

-After working for various newspapers, Julius rose to particular prominence as an editor (1915-1922) of the Appeal to Reason, a socialist newspaper with a large but declining national circulation.
+After working for various newspapers, Julius rose to particular prominence as an editor (1915–1922) of the Appeal to Reason, a socialist newspaper with a large but declining national circulation.
 He and his first wife, Marcet Haldeman (whose last name he adopted in hyphenate), purchased the Appeal's printing operation in Girard, Kansas and began printing 3.5 × 5 in pocket books on cheap pulp paper (similar to that used in pulp magazines), stapled in paper cover.
 These were first were called The Appeal's Pocket Series and sold in 1919 for 25 cents.
 The covers were either red or yellow.
 Over the next several years Haldeman-Julius changed the name successively to The People's Pocket Series, Appeal Pocket Series, Ten Cent Pocket Series, Five Cent Pocket Series, Pocket Series and finally in 1923, Little Blue Books.
 The five cent price of the books remained in place for many years.
 Many titles of classic literature were given lurid titles in order to increase sales.
 Eventually, millions of copies per year were sold in the late 1920s.

 In 1922 they renamed the Appeal as The Haldeman-Julius Weekly (known from 1929 to 1951 as The American Freeman), which became the house organ.
 In 1924 they launched The Haldeman-Julius Monthly (later renamed The Debunker), which had a greater emphasis on Freethought, and in 1932 added The Militant Atheist, among other journals.

-The novelist Louis L’Amour (1908-1988) described the Haldeman-Julius publications in his autobiography and their potential influence:
+The novelist Louis L’Amour (1908–1988) described the Haldeman-Julius publications in his autobiography and their potential influence:

 Riding a freight train out of El Paso, I had my first contact with the Little Blue Books.
 Another hobo was reading one, and when he finished he gave it to me.
 The Little Blue Books were a godsend to wandering men and no doubt to many others.
 Published in Girard, Kansas, by Haldeman-Julius, they were slightly larger than a playing card and had sky-blue paper covers with heavy black print titles.
 I believe there were something more than three thousand titles in all and they were sold on newsstands for 5 or 10 cents each.
 Often in the years following, I carried ten or fifteen of them in my pockets, reading when I could.

 Among the books available were the plays of Shakespeare, collections of short stories by De Maupassant, Poe, Jack London, Gogol, Gorky, Kipling, Gautier, Henry James, and Balzac.
 There were collections of essays by Voltaire, Emerson, and Charles Lamb, among others.
 There were books on the history of music and architecture, painting, the principles of electricity; and, generally speaking, the books offered a wide range of literature and ideas. […] In subsequent years I read several hundred of the Little Blue Books, including books by Tom Paine, Charles Darwin, and Thomas Huxley.